Hope for High-risk Coronary Artery Patients

-Dr. Farouc Jaffer graduated from Stanford University in 1990 with a B.S. in Mathematical and Computational Sciences, and received in MD and PhD in Biophysics from the University of Pennsylvania of Medicine in 1996.
+Dr. Farouc Jaffer graduated from Stanford University in 1990 with a B.S. in Mathematical and Computational Sciences, and received an MD and PhD in Biophysics from the University of Pennsylvania of Medicine in 1996.
 He completed a residency in internal medicine at the Brigham and Women's Hospital, followed by a fellowship in cardiovascular medicine and interventional cardiology at Massachusetts General Hospital.
 In 2003, he joined the Cardiology Division as faculty.

-Dr. Jaffer is currently an Associate Professor of Medicine at Harvard Medical School and an Attending Interventional Cardiologist at Massachusetts General Hospital.
-He is Director of Coronary Intervention and Director of the Chronic Total Occlusion (CTO) PCI Program at Massachusetts General Hospital.
-The MGH is a leading center for treating the most complex coronary blockages, such as CTO.
-Many patients, previously without options, have successfully underwent CTO PCI, and have experienced marked reductions in angina (chest pain) and shortness of breath.
+Dr. Jaffer is currently a Professor of Medicine at Harvard Medical School.
+He is the Director of Coronary Intervention and the Director of the Chronic Total Occlusion (CTO) PCI Program and CTO PCI Fellowship Program at Massachusetts General Hospital.
+The MGH is a leading center for treating highly complex coronary blockages, such as CTOs.
+Many patients without options have successfully underwent CTO PCI, and have experienced meaningful reductions in angina (chest pain) and shortness of breath.

 Clinical Interests: